 The College: Bowling Green State University

-And you thought all those hours spent binge-watching Arrested Development had no professional merit!
-The official pitch for BGSU’s B.A. is that “By examining television programs, movies, cars, houses, music, museums, celebratory events, holidays, magazines and many other manifestations of culture, insights can be used to examine society presently and historically.”
+And you thought all those hours spent binge-watching Breaking Bad had no professional merit!
+The official pitch for BGSU’s B.A. is that “by examining television programs, movies, cars, houses, music, museums, celebratory events, holidays, magazines, and many other manifestations of culture, insights can be used to examine society presently and historically.”
 On a more practical level, students can parlay their studies into a career in journalism, mass media, advertising, or public relations.

 The College: Mississippi State University